-This temporary visa allows the stay for 24 months, renewable, provided that business it is still operating.
-After the first renewal, permit must be renewed every 3 years.
+This temporary visa allows a stay of 24 months, renewable, provided that the business it is still operating.
+After the first renewal, the permit must be renewed every 3 years.
 After 7 years of continuous residency, you may be eligible for permanent residency, provided that you have paid taxes in each year.
 Direct dependents may be included.

 Factors to determine eligibility:

-- Business Turnover, in the case of running relevant business overseas or has joined in a business in Hong Kong, profit-and-loss account statement and balance sheet submission, showing the business turnover and profit in the previous year.
+- Business Turnover: in the case of running a relevant business overseas or having joined in a business in Hong Kong, profit-and-loss account statement and balance sheet submission, showing the business turnover and profit in the previous year.

 Startup Business Scheme: